mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 }
 ```

 There are several ways to achieve this with Quarkus.
 One approach is implementing the interface and providing it by using CDI directly.
-However, let's get hands-on with Gizmo to get our initial experience.
+However, let's get hands-on with Gizmo to get our initial experience with this tooling.

 ### Gizmo

 [Gizmo](https://github.com/quarkusio/gizmo) is a library used by Quarkus to generate bytecode.
 If you are interested, there is an amazing video by the Quarkus Core team that explains the library in a better way.
 You can watch it [here](https://www.youtube.com/watch?v=iZ501bG2ZAE).
+We will provide a simple implementation with Gizmo, but is it possible do more interesting things with this library, like [removing a bytecode to solve a specific problem](https://pt.quarkus.io/blog/solving-problems-with-extensions/).

 ### Creating the GreetingService